dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 Similarly, we can construct a model that estimates `P(words in m | not spam)` using the messages in the training data that we know are legitimate.

+If you're not sure about this part, consider a message that contains the words **FREE HERBAL VIAGRA**.
+This is a popular topic for spammers, so if we examined the universe of all spam messages, we'd expect these words to show up frequently and we'd reasonably expect that `P(FREE HERBAL VIAGRA | spam)` is a relatively high probability.
+If we were to examine the universe of all legitimate non-spam messages, we would not expect to see **FREE HERBAL VIAGRA** show up frequently, so `P(FREE HERBAL VIAGRA | not spam)` should be small.

 **This is the perfect setup for Bayes' Rule**.
 We have a conditional probability of interest that's hard to calculate directly, but we can reason about the reversed conditional probability.